-Several published epidemiological studies have indicated that children exposed to valproate in utero have lower cognitive test scores than children exposed to either another antiepileptic drug in utero or to no antiepileptic drugs in utero. [see WARNINGS AND PRECAUTIONS].
+Several published epidemiological studies have indicated that children exposed to valproate in utero have lower IQ scores than children exposed to either another antiepileptic drug in utero or to no antiepileptic drugs in utero. [see WARNINGS AND PRECAUTIONS].

-In animal studies, offspring had structural malformations similar to those seen in humans and demonstrated behavioral deficits.
+In animal studies, offspring with prenatal exposure to valproate had structural malformations similar to those seen in humans and demonstrated neurobehavioral deficits.

 - Neural tube defects are the congenital malformation most strongly associated with maternal valproate use.
 The risk of spina bifida following in utero valproate exposure is generally estimated as 1-2%, compared to an estimated general population risk for spina bifida of about 0.06 to 0.07% (6 to 7 in 10,000 births).